Auroville - A to Z

 The Auroville Foundation is a statutory body created by an Act of Parliament in 1988, in which all the assets of Auroville are vested in trust for humanity as a whole.
 It comprises three bodies – a Governing Board with Secretary living and working in Auroville, which has responsibility for the development of the township in collaboration with Auroville’s residents; an International Advisory Council; and a Residents Assembly.
 The Foundation offices are located in a separate building close to the Town Hall.
 (See individual entries for each of the Foundation’s three component bodies.)

 There are two banks with branches in or close to Kuilapalayam village main street, offering the full range of normal banking services.
-State Bank of India (reference code 03160; Swift Code SBININBB474) located on the main street opens Mon-Fri 9am-3pm, and Sat 9-12am.
-ICICI Bank, located by the road from Kuilapalayam to Bommaiyapalayam (reference code 1631; Swift Code ICICINBBXXX) opens Mon-Fri 9am-6pm, Sat 9am-2pm.
+State Bank of India (reference code 03160; Swift Code SBININBB474) located on the main street opens Mon-Fri 9am-3pm, and alternate Sat 9-12am.
+ICICI Bank, located by the road from Kuilapalayam to Bommaiyapalayam (reference code 1631; Swift Code ICICINBBXXX) opens Mon-Fri 9am-6pm, alternate Sat 9am-2pm.
 Both have ATM machines.
 2nd and 4th Saturdays closed.
 See also “Financial Service”.

 See “Cultural Pavilions”.